lucifer911/vpsRupdate/README.md

 # vpsRupdate

-# This will update your VPS Repo
+This will update your VPS Repo

+vpsRupdate.sh
+It will update

+swap.sh
+It will create the swap